box/developer.box.com/guides/tooling/postman/quick-start/load-postman-collection.md

 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/tooling/postman/quick-start/4-load-postman-collection.md
 ---
-# Load Postman Collection
+# Fork a collection

 <LoggedIn id='postman_credentials'>

-Now that you are logged in we can load the **Box Postman Collection** into the **Postman App** that we installed previously.
-When we load the Postman Collection we will also automatically load your API credentials as a Postman environment.
+Now that you are logged in we can fork the **Box Postman Collection** into the **Postman App** that we installed previously.
+When we fork the Postman Collection we will also automatically load your API credentials as a Postman environment.

-## Loading a collection and environment
+## Forking a collection and environment

-By clicking the button below you will load the **Box Postman Collection** into your Postman application.
+By clicking the button below you will fork the **Box Postman Collection** into your Postman application.
 In the same click it will also load your **Access Token**, **Refresh Token**, **Client ID** and **Client Secret** into a Postman environment.